raiden-network/raiden/docs/using-raiden-on-mainnet/whitelisted-tokens-1.inc.rst

 Get Whitelisted Tokens
 ======================

-The Raiden Bespin release puts a certain limit on the amount of tokens that can be deposited into a channel.
+The Raiden Coruscant release puts a certain limit on the amount of tokens that can be deposited into a channel.
 This is to minimize potential loss of funds in case of bugs.